 - Online | iPad | Windows

-Events Management end users often host small events that prompt interactions with attendees warranting a call report, for example, a request for a sample or a Medical Inquiry.
+Events Management end users often host small events that prompt interactions warranting a call report, for example, a request for a sample.
 When an account is associated with an event, call reports created from the event inherit information from the event.
 This simplifies the call report creation process by enabling the end user to avoid entering duplicate information.
-Additionally, associating an account with an event simplifies the event planning process by filtering the list of available attendees to only display attendees associated with the account.
+Associating an account with an event also simplifies the event planning process by filtering the list of available attendees to only display attendees associated with the account.

 For example, Sarah Jones hosts a lunch and learn at Chilton Memorial Hospital.
 When Sarah creates the event, she selects Chilton Memorial Hospital as the account associated with this event.
 During the lunch and learn, Dr. Ackerman requests a sample of Cholecap.
 Sarah selects Create a Call from the event and a call is created with Chilton Memorial Hospital automatically selected as the account.
 Other information from the event also automatically populates based on information from the event, including Dr. Ackerman as an attendee of the call.
 Sarah uses the newly created call report to disburse a sample to Dr. Ackerman.